 A foreign exhibit-design firm will often outsource booth fabrication to specialty builders, says Jessica Dugast, account executive at exhibit house Astound Group.
 "Many U.S. companies can function in the same manner and are quite savvy in doing so.
 With a domestic designer, you can cut out the time difference and potential culture/language barrier."

 "Plus, to promote future business, a domestic vendor might be more inclined to ensure an exhibitor's satisfaction compared to a foreign vendor doing a one-off project," says Tim Sullivan, CEO of ExhibitMatch, a vendor-referral service "They might be interested in nurturing that relationship."

-While you can likely expect a higher level of service with a vendor from the United States, says Jeff Hannah, president of the exhibit house Nuance International Inc., you can also probably expect a higher price tag, especially if the U.S. staff will be traveling to execute the show for you.
+While you can likely expect a higher level of service with a vendor from the United States, says Jeff Hannah, VP Int'l Services & Commercial Interiors for Exhibit Concepts, you can also probably expect a higher price tag, especially if the U.S. staff will be traveling to execute the show for you.
 If not, do they have the quality and depth of communication needed to hand over your program to an international staff you've never met?

 More importantly, it's misguided to assume that an industry supplier with international divisions or capabilities will automatically have expertise with your location, and the company getting your business should have direct experience in your destination city.
 Ask for references from the vendor's international clients and check them.

 Ask Your U.S. Partner for International Suggestions